-Twitter is the ultimate social site for pinpointing potential students and driving sales.
-There is a bit of a learning curve when it comes to mastering Twitter marketing.
-To help make it easier, we’ll walk you through getting set up, automating your account, promoting your course and everything in between.
+Twitter is the ultimate social site for marketing your online course, pinpointing potential students, and driving sales.
+But there is a bit of a learning curve when it comes to mastering Twitter marketing.
+To help make it easier, we’ll walk you through getting set up, automating your account, promoting your course, and everything in between.

-While my heart belongs to Instagram, my time goes to Twitter because it is a community building powerhouse and I’ve seen results.
+Similar to other social channels, such as Instagram and Facebook, Twitter is a community building powerhouse that delivers results.
 The most compelling reason to join Twitter is the statistics showing that people are more likely to buy from you only after they follow you on Twitter.

-Twitter isn’t the most intuitive social media platform to use, so people often get stuck in the “getting started phase” and never get to see how powerful it can be.
+However, Twitter isn’t the most intuitive social media platform to use.
+That’s why people often get stuck in the “getting started phase” and never get to see how powerful it can be.
 We’re here to lead you through it, so you can use Twitter to its full marketing capacity.

 Another important element of your profile is your bio.
 This is prime real estate to add the most appealing part of your brand.
 Talk about who you are and what you can do for people.

-Your bio is also one of three places where you can include a link, which means you can include a call-to-action.
-If you didn’t already know, a call to action is language that provokes a response in your audience.
-In this case we want their response to be clicking a link and taking your audience to your prefered online property (maybe your course sales page, lead magnet, or blog post).
+Your bio is also one of three places where you can include a link.
+This means you can include a call-to-action.
+If you didn’t already know, a call-to-action is language that provokes a response in your audience.
+In this case, we want the audience response to be clicking a link and visiting your preferred online property (maybe your course sales page, lead magnet, or blog post).

 The second place where you can add a CTA is your autoresponder.
 Basically, autoresponders are messages that automatically send when somebody follows you.
 This is a good time to say, “Hey!
 This is my brand and here is what I have to offer.
 Check it out here!”